asmakaus/3D_SR_Net/README.md

 ##### *  engine/application_factory.py _(replace)

-configuration file for training can be found in the main directory.
+configuration is availabe in the main directory.
+We recommend using niftynet (CLI) guidelines to use this implementation.

+This repository will be transferred to MONAI soon